maarten-pennings/howto/ESPwebflash/ownserver.md

   Then tried `http://localhost:1234` in chrome.

-  **It seems to work**
+  **It seemed to work**

-  Next, press control-C in cmd to stop the webserver.
+  Pressed control-C in cmd to stop the webserver.

 - Then, again in same cmd and dir, ran `npm run build`